 The calculation of your debt level consists of comparing your income and your outgoings to evaluate the percentage of income taken up by recurring expenses.
 For most financial institutions, when outgoings are more than a third of monthly income, the risk of excessive indebtedness or insolvency strongly increases.
 If your debt level is too high, you may extend the duration of the loan.
 It will cost you more in the long run, but your loan application has more chance of being accepted.

 Disposable income corresponds to the amount that remains available to you after you have met all your expenses.
 It is used to determine what is left to enable you to live normally and ensure that unavoidable spending is met, such as food and transport.
 The calculation of your disposable income will depend on your household situation – single, in a couple, with or without children? - on your property situation - are you a tenant or homeowner? – on your professional situation – are you an employee, self-employed or do you work in a liberal profession? - and on your current and future income - is it high or are you a young executive with high earning potential?
-If the bank ultimately considers that your disposable income is more than comfortable, it may agree to go beyond the 33% debt level rule in granting you a loan, after a detailed analysis intended to provide you with the best protection.

 To analyse your application, the bank needs information that enables it to check if you meet the three criteria set out above and if your profile matches its commercial policy.
 The more complete, clear and transparent your file is, the more likely it is you will have a quick and favourable response.